-Confirm that the Custodian and Kitchen Staff

-keep trash and red keep trash and recyclables separated as they

-collect from bins around the school

-Make sure the Custodian has designated a secur location to store bags of trash and recyclables location to store bags of trash and recyclables until they are set out at the curb for collection.
+- Confirm that the Custodian and Kitchen Staff keep trash and recyclables separated as they collect from bins around the school. - Make sure the Custodian has designated a secure location to store bags of trash and recyclables until they are set out at the curb for collection.